disarmamentcourses/disarmamentcourses.github.io/index.md

-This website is intended to support and expand courses on nuclear disarmament with a considerable science component, aimed mainly at STEM students.
+This website is intended to support and expand courses on nuclear disarmament with a considerable natural science component, aimed at students of natural sciences, technology, engineering, and mathematics, but also of social sciences and humanities.
 We want to systematically collect information about existing courses and make it available to other lecturers who may be interested in taking up such teaching.